 Data Formats Available

-The DHW product shows accumulated thermal stress, which can lead to coral bleaching.
+Heating Week (DHW) product presented here shows accumulated thermal stress, which can lead to coral bleaching and death.

-The scale goes from 0 to 16 degree-weeks.
-Spatial resolution is one-half degree.
+The scale goes from 0 to 16 °C-weeks.
+Spatial resolution is one-half degree precisely.
+The DHW product

 coral bleaching usually occurs when DHW values reach 4 °C-weeks.
 By the time DHW